TODAY’S MARKETING ENVIRONMENT AND THE COMMON PITFALLS

 That perfect attribution scenario mentioned above?
 You might as well accept the fact that you’re never going to get there — or, at least, not for the foreseeable future (and beware the tech provider that says otherwise).
 Every model, no matter how advanced, has its flaws.
 U-shaped, Game Theory, econometric, Time Decay, etc., are all nuanced and complex, and they give you more insights than simple last-click.
 But none of them paints an exact picture, so part of the secret of “mastering” attribution is knowing when good is good enough and when the pursuit of the ideal is just a dangerous rabbit hole.

 Windsor.ai automates your data pipelines, integrates and brings all your data to life with advanced AI.
 We rely on a customized approach that adapts to the nature of your business and consumer journey.
-Don’t hesitate to request a free demo.
+Don’t hesitate to request a free demo of Windsor’s Marketing Attribution Software, to see how it helps you get the best out of your marketing activities.